Linuxfabrik/monitoring-plugins/check-plugins/psi-io/README.md

 Correct and not a defect.
 Pressure counts waiting, not working.
 A device delivering at full rate to a workload that reads ahead in good time keeps nobody waiting.
 That is a machine using its storage, not a machine limited by it.

+Fast storage takes this far.
+Measured on this reference host, six processes writing 9 GiB with direct I/O to an NVMe device moved the 60 second average to 0.03 %, because every wait was over in well under a millisecond.
+Expect the value to stay near zero on such a host except when memory reclaim starts faulting pages back in, and to rise much earlier on a spinning disk, a network filesystem or a throttled cloud volume.
+Judge the thresholds against the storage the host actually has.

 ### `This kernel keeps no pressure statistics`

 The kernel was built with `CONFIG_PSI_DEFAULT_DISABLED=y` and booted without `psi=1`, so it created no `/proc/pressure` at all.
 That is the default of Rocky, RHEL and their rebuilds, verified on the shipped kernel configuration of version 8, 9 and 10.
 Switching it on costs a reboot.